-Configuration for a non-isothermal precipitation calculation.
+Configuration for a Continuous-Cooling-Time (CCT) precipitation calculation.

-PrecipitationNonIsoThermalCalculation(back)
+PrecipitationCCTCalculation(back)

-Runs the non-isothermal precipitation calculation.
+Runs the CCT diagram calculation.

 timeout\in\minutes - Used to prevent the calculation from running longer than what is wanted, or from hanging.
 If the calculation runs longer than timeout\in\minutes, a UnrecoverableCalculationException will be thrown, the current TCPython-block will be unusable and a new TCPython block must be created for further calculations.